 2. Focus on what's in your control

 We all have much more control over what we do than how we feel.
 While you can’t control things like how the UK Government responds to a particular issue, you can take action yourself.
 For example, if you’re worried about paying your household bills this winter, contact your energy provider or a charity, such as Debt Free London.
+Or if you want to support or donate supplies to people in need, take a look at the work that charities are doing both in the UK and across the globe.
 Completing these kinds of activities will help to give you a sense of achievement and some peace of mind.

 3. Be present in the moment

 If your mind keeps wandering back to the uncertainty of the coming weeks and months and you’re experiencing a spiral of ‘What if...?’ questions, you could try some breathing, mindfulness or meditation techniques.
-Check out the Be Mindful app and our podcast about mindfulness.
+Check out the free Be Mindful and Meditainment apps available through Good Thinking, as well as our podcast about mindfulness.

 In times of uncertainty, it’s more important than ever to do everything you can to stay mentally healthy.
 Here are a few more tips from the Good Thinking team to help you boost your wellbeing.